isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

   )
   SELECT * FROM s1

-This query returns 986 sample barcodes, so almost all of the samples had at least one somatic mutation.
-As a reminder, somatic mutations are variants in the DNA that are found when comparing the tumor sequence to the 'normal' sequence from blood.
+This query returns 530 tumor sample barcodes, so almost all of the samples had at least one somatic mutation.
+As a reminder, somatic mutations are variants in the DNA that are found when comparing the tumor sequence to the 'matched normal' sequence (typically from a blood sample, but sometimes from adjacent tissue).
 Next, for all these samples, we'll want the samples that also have gene expression availabe.

 .. code-block:: sql